Patsrnpt/Exoplanet-Atmosphere/README.md

 # How Does Spectral Resolution Influence Net Doppler Shifts?

-*Mapping wind speeds in exoplanet atmospheres — and how the instruments we use shape what we're able to see.*
+*Mapping wind speeds in exoplanet atmospheres, and how the instruments we use shape what we're able to see.*

 *Specifically: finding the relationship between wind speed, spectral resolution, orbital phase, and magnetic field model.*